 - Press OK.

-You should now have a small image and a caption with the Layout Options control to the right.
+You should now have a smaller image and a caption with the Layout Options control to the right.
 The image also maintained its aspect ratio.

-At this stage, we’d like to have the text wrap to the right of the image.
+At this stage, we’d like to have the text wrap to the right of the picture.
 To do that, we need to change our wrapping option.

 - Click the Layout Options control, which is on the right-hand side outside of the sizing box.